CLdelisle/SPH/README.md

 * Periodically save program state by writing particles to output files

 ### Framework.py
-Calculates particle accelerations and numerically integrates their equations of motion
+Calculates particle accelerations and numerically integrates their equations of motion when implementing SPH serially

 ### Particle.py
 Simply stores particle IDs, X, Y, and Z coordinates, mass, velocity, and acceleration for each particle.